minqiaowang/work-with-db-shard/setup-environment/setup-environment.md

     ![image-20210123091242011](images/image-20210123091242011.png)

 7. In the replication sector, you can set the number of the replication factor.
-If the selected value is 1, then only a single replica set of primary shards will be created.
-If the selected value is 2, then both primary shards replica set and standby shards replica set will be created.
+If the selected value is 1, then only a single replica set of the primary shard will be created.
+If the selected value is 2, then both the primary shard replica set and standby shard replica set will be created.
 In this workshop, we will not use the standby shard, so accept the default value **1**.

     ![image-20210123092049916](images/image-20210123092049916.png)